Participation & Competition Rules

 How Are Awards Determined?

-Top placing awards are based on GUN TIME (time between starting signal and finishing).
-These may differ from the published results which are shown in NET TIME (time between crossing the start line and crossing the finish line).
-We do this because the essence of a running competition is that the person who crosses the finish line first in the winner.
+Awards are based on GUN TIME (time between starting signal and finishing) and are shown on a seperate page in the results.
+These may differ from the standard results listings and personal placings which are all based on NET TIME (time between crossing the start line and crossing the finish line).
+We do this because the essence of competition demands that those crossing the finish line first, second or third should be given those accolades.

 Important!
 Series points are calculated on NET TIME.
 See series web site for explanation.